What to look out for when buying your first home

 2. Making a downpayment that’s too small

-Some banks may approve you for a mortgage with as little as 3% down (although this is less likely in Germany).
-While this might seem appealing at first, just consider that you will be paying off your loan for a much longer time.
+Some banks may approve you for a mortgage with as little as 3% down, or even with no equity at all.
+While this might seem appealing at first, just keep in mind that you will be paying off your loan for a much longer time, and often with higher interest rates attached.
 The more you take out in a loan, the more you will pay in the long run.
-Consider that you will have very little equity at the beginning, leaving you at risk of owing more than you can sell the property for.
+It's important to consider the fact that having little-to-no equity when taking on a mortgage can leave you at risk of owing more than you can sell the property for.
 A bigger initial downpayment means that you will have a smaller mortgage, and more manageable monthly payments.
 Shop around at different lenders and explore all options in order to find the best mortgage rate for you - the first offer you get isn’t necessarily the best one.
-(For more information about mortgages, take a look at our article on Financing Fundamentals)
+EverEstate is happy to help you find more information about the best financing option for you.

 3. Emptying your savings